-Many communities in the Appalachian region are in a phase of recovery; with the decline of coal production and the ongoing opioid addiction crisis, with the political fallout from the 2016 election and the continued proliferation of flawed, negative media images, we are attempting to reposition ourselves for positive adaptation and renewal.
-How do we recover from the shock of economic dislocation, environmental damage, families and communities challenged by substance abuse and inadequate health care, as well as journalistic narratives that reductively position us as “Trump Country?”
+Many communities in the region are in a phase of recovery; with the decline of manufacturing and coal production, the ongoing opioid addiction crisis, with the political fallout from the 2016 election and the continued proliferation of flawed, negative media images and narratives, we are attempting to reposition ourselves for positive adaptation and renewal.
+We are asking how do we recover from the shock of economic dislocation, environmental damage, families and communities challenged by substance abuse and inadequate health care, as well as journalistic narratives that reductively characterize our communities as “devastated” and “hopeless”?

 What sorts of data, voices, technologies, media platforms, software applications, preservation projects, public health initiatives, and creative works can help us recover the discarded, overlooked, and unappreciated stories of struggle and triumph in our region?
 How do we recover what has been ignored by others but never really lost?
 In this digital age, how do we recover and reclaim the music and art and revisit the photographs and narratives of Appalachia?
 How do we practice recovery in our families, schools, universities, sports, businesses, religious and civic organizations?
 What does recovery look like?

 Elizabeth Catte, author of What You Are Getting Wrong About Appalachia, will deliver our keynote address, and we have planned three public plenary sessions that examine the current state of economic development and recovery in Appalachia Ohio, the War on Poverty today, and common Appalachian myths and stereotypes that need busting.
 Additionally, we have planned three days of live performances, paper presentations, round-table discussions, workshops, and a documentary double-feature.